 |All Teams Win||1 Team Loses||2 Teams Lose||3 Teams Lose|

-The parlay payout table above is valid if all selections within the Progressive Parlay are based on the standard point spread line of -110 (bet $110 to win $100).
+The progressive parlay payout table above is valid if all selections within the Progressive Parlay are based on the standard point spread line of -110 (bet $110 to win $100).
 A "--" in the table above indicates a losing parlay.
 Payout odds are subject to change without prior notice.